AntjeInTech2022/pern/README.md

 - Learn how structure your database
 - In each Sprint working on both client and server side at the same time.
 - In addition keep improving your React skills.
-- Learn JWT with the PERN stack by building a Registration/Login system
+- Learn JWT (JSON Web Token) by building a Registration/Login system
+- Building a Authentication and Authorisation system for the user
 - Apply TypeScript (optional)

 ## Requirements: